 Join our team!
 We are looking for a group of individuals who are actively involved in their communities and have a passion for running.
 Whether you are a new runner or an elite, we want our ambassadors to inspire fellow participants in their running journey.

-It was a great honour to be an ambassador for the 2016 race.
+It was a great honour to be an ambassador for the MK Marathon event.
 The race itself was so well organised, an amazing route and even the weather was fantastic.
 To be a part of such a positive local community event made me very proud and I hope that I was able to either inspire others to enter, or help them with their training.

 You can join TEAM GAIL at the MK Half Marathon on 1st May.
 Sign up and join TEAM GAIL and select a time of 1:50 or less to join Gail in the same starting zone.